-Primary responsibility for the health and wellbeing of each player lies with the individual player.

-- Participants in the game are obliged to comply with the UK Anti-Doping Rules. - Participants in the game are also obliged to comply with World Rugby's Regulations Relating to the Game, including, where applicable, World Rugby Regulation 21 (Anti-Doping). - UKAD and World Rugby recognise the World Anti-Doping Agency ("WADA") and have adopted the World Anti-Doping Code (the "Code") and implemented their own Code-compliant rules. - Scottish Rugby has adopted a Regulation (SDR 21.1: Anti-Doping) in relation to the testing of players for WADA Prohibited Substances and Methods (both in and out-of-competition), the investigation and pursuit of any other potential anti-doping rule violation, and the subsequent sanctioning of offenders.
-This Regulation conforms with the Code, the UK Anti-Doping Rules and World Rugby's Regulation 21 (Anti-Doping). - Scottish Rugby believes that best practice is represented by SDR 21.1, the UK Anti-Doping Rules and World Rugby Regulation 21. - The welfare and safety of the player is paramount.
+- Primary responsibility for the health and wellbeing of each player lies with the individual player. - Participants in the game are obliged to comply with the UK Anti-Doping Rules. - Participants in the game are also obliged to comply with World Rugby's Regulations Relating to the Game, including, where applicable, World Rugby Regulation 21 (Anti-Doping). - Scottish Rugby has adopted a Regulation (SDR 21.1 : Anti-Doping) in relation to the testing of players for WADA Prohibited Substances and Methods (both in and out-of-competition), the investigation and pursuit of any other potential anti-doping rule violation, and the subsequent sanctioning of offenders.
+This Regulation conforms with the WADA Code, the UK Anti-Doping Rules and World Rugby's Regulation 21 (Anti-Doping). - Scottish Rugby believes that best practice is represented by SDR 21.1, the UK Anti-Doping Rules and World Rugby Regulation 21. - The welfare and safety of the player is paramount. - UKAD and World Rugby recognise the World Anti-Doping Agency ("WADA") and have adopted the World Anti-Doping Code (the "Code") and implemented their own Codecompliant rules.